rtburger/living-clojure-learning/README.md

 # Living Clojure Learning
     This is my repository for learning Clojure using the book ["Living Clojure"](https://www.amazon.ca/Living-Clojure-Introduction-Training-Developers/dp/1491909048) by Carin Meier.
 I will be following along with the book, writing code examples and completing exercises for each chapter.
+This exercise should also help with "muscle memory",

 # Book Table of Contents
 | Chapter | Status |
 | :--- | :---: |